zopefoundation/ZODB/README.txt

 History
 -------

-The version numbering scheme for ZODB is complicated.
-Starting with the ZODB 3.1 release, we tried to make it simpler.
-Versions prior to 3.1 had different names and different numbers.
-This section describes the gory details.
+The historical version numbering schemes for ZODB and ZEO are complicated.
+Starting with ZODB 3.4, the ZODB and ZEO version numbers are the same.

+In the ZODB 3.1 through 3.3 lines, the ZEO version number was "one smaller" than the ZODB version number; e.g., ZODB 3.2.7 included ZEO 2.2.7.
+ZODB and ZEO were distinct releases prior to ZODB 3.1, and had independent version numbers.

 Historically, ZODB was distributed as a part of the Zope application server.
 Jim Fulton's paper at the Python conference in 2000 described